Lee Marvin as Walker, revenge-driven armed robber

 The most distinctive aspect of the jacket are the two patch pockets on each side of the chest; typical suit coats have only one breast pocket – on the left and usually welted.
 It also has flapped straight hip pockets and a short single rear vent.

 The structure of the jacket perfectly flatters Walker for whatever situation he finds himself in.
-When he wants to look formidable, he stands with the button fastened and elicits a military-esque image.
+When he wants to look formidable, he stands with the button fastened, projecting a quasi-military bearing.
 When he is tired and relaxed, he unbuttons the jacket and leans back against Lynne’s couch, looking more casual than sloppy and still every bit as fashionable.

 His trousers have a clean, minimalist look with a fitted, low rise waistband devoid of belt loops and fastened by an extended square tab with a hook closure in the front.
 The side pockets are situated along each seam and the rear pockets are jetted with no visible buttons.
 They are flat front with plain-hemmed bottoms with no cuffs, buttons, flaps, or folds breaking the trouser line.